Unified Smoothing Approach for Best Hyperparameter Selection Problem Using a Bilevel Optimization Strategy: Introduction

-\end{itemize} In this manuscript, we make (A) our blanket assumption on $\psi$.
+In this manuscript, we make \alert{Assumption~(A)} our blanket assumption on $\psi$.
 It is well-known that the function $R_1(\omega)$ is nonsmooth, nonconvex, even non-Lipschitz when $p\in (0,1)$.
-There are many penalty functions often used in statistics and signal reconstruction satisfying Assumption (A) (see Appendix A).
+There are many penalty functions often used in statistics and signal reconstruction satisfying Assumption~(A) (see Appendix~\ref{app:penaltyfunctions}).

 For notation purposes, we denote